Greginkansas/-openhab-openhab1wiki/XBMC-Binding.md

 ### System requirements

-This binding has been developed and tested on XBMC Frodo (v12) and Gotham (v13).
+This binding has been developed and tested from XBMC Frodo (v12) to Kodi Jarvis (v16.1).
-The binding uses XBMCs JSON-RPC API, both the HTTP and the websocket transports.
+The binding uses XBMCs JSON-RPC API v6, both the HTTP and the websocket transports.
 These therefore need to be enabled and need to be reachable from your openHAB host (think firewall, routing etc.)

 ### Support